Attendance and Punctuality

 - Blazers must be worn at all times except when given permission to remove them by a member of staff

-- Coats and jackets must be removed once you enter the school buildings – additional guidance below
+- Coats and jackets must be black or navy and removed once students enter the school buildings – additional guidance below

-- Hijabs – if worn, must be plain black or blue with a school tie worn beneath.
+- Religious head covering – if worn, must be plain black or blue with a school tie worn beneath.

+Students are not permitted to wear jewellery except for ear-rings.
 Small studs are the only ear-rings allowed, one in each ear lobe.
 Clear retainers or plasters over the top of piercings are not permitted.
 No other piercings or jewellery are allowed including rings, bracelets and necklaces.
-Students are reminded of this rule at the beginning of the year and if found to be wearing jewellery they will be isolated for the remainder of the day.
+Students are reminded of this rule at the beginning of the year and if found to be wearing jewellery the item will be confiscated and the student will be isolated for the remainder of the day.

 Whilst students are permitted to have mobile phones or other electronic devices on their way to and from school, once on the school site and past the blue school gates they must be switched off and in the bottom of the school bag.
-In addition any associated ear phones must be removed from the person and placed into the bag.
-If students are seen using the mobile phones or if they are visible in pockets beyond the school gates they will be confiscated.
+In addition any associated accessories such as ear phones or smart watches/devices must be removed from the person and placed into the bag.
+If students are seen using the mobile phones or Bluetooth devices, or if they are visible in pockets beyond the school gates they will be confiscated.
 Phones on silent and in pockets will be considered to be in use.
 Phones should only be switched on once students leave the school site.
-A confiscated phone/electronic device will be handed to the ISU.
+A confiscated phone/electronic device will be handed to the year office.
 If a phone is confiscated for a second time it will only be returned to a parent.
 If a phone is confiscated for a third time the student will not be able to bring a phone with internet capacity to school.

 All possessions brought to school are 'at the owner's risk'.
 Valuable items should be left at home; but parents are advised to insure musical instruments and bicycles – bicycles must be individually locked with a padlock and chain or ‘D’ lock.
 They must also be properly maintained and in road worthy condition.
 Wearing a cycle helmet to and from school is compulsory for the safety of our students.